1Crazymoney/gatsby-ipfs-template/README.md

 [Streisand Effect](https://en.wikipedia.org/wiki/Streisand_effect).

 ## Browser IPFS Node
-This template includes an example of how to create an IPFS inside the web browser.
+This template includes an example of how to create an IPFS node inside the web browser.
 Navigate to the `/ipfs` page and follow the instructions.

 ## Installation